jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

 ### 12 Functions of Authority
 (1) The functions of the Authority shall be—
   (a) to consider and determine the following matters:
-    (i) the salaries and allowances of members of the House of Representatives, being the salaries and allowances required to be fixed by the Authority pursuant to the Members of Parliament (Remuneration and Services) Act 2013:
+    (i) the salaries and allowances of members of the House of Representatives, being the salaries and allowances required to be fixed by the Authority pursuant to Part 4 of the Parliament Act 2025:
     (ii)
     (iii)
     (iv)